 - 20 curry leaves plus more to garnish

 - 1 cinnamon stick

-- 1 tablespoon coriander seeds
+- 1 tbsp coriander seeds

-- 2 bay leaves
+- 2 Indian bay leaves (cassia leaves)

 - 2 onions – finely chopped